isomerpages/nparks-biodiversity/_festival-programmes/Family Programmes.md

 ---
 # **Online Activities**

-Join us for a fun-filled, educational, session online with your children, where we will regale you with the tales of our wondrous biodiversity and how to protect it.
+Join us for a fun-filled, educational, session online with your family, where we will regale you with the tales of our wondrous biodiversity and how to protect it.

 | Date | Event | How to Register |
 | -------- | -------- | -------- |